turhany/PriceHunter/README_DESING.md

 #### Background Worker
 The app run background jobs, for example prepare notification for send and put them in releated queue.

-### Technologies
-* .Net 6
-* Mongo DB for database
-* Blazor for Front end
-* RabbitMQ for queue(Publisher/Consumer system)
-* Email/SMS/Push Notification system
-* Redis for distributed cache and lock
-* Hangfire for background services
-* Ocelot for gateway system

 <!-- ## Define all api endpoints and their schema -->
 #### Generic Base Response Type
 ```cs